The Need for Honour House?

 In October 2006, the Royal United Services Institute of Vancouver sponsored a benefit, concert, in support of the BC Mainland Military Family Resource Center, titled, “Salute To Our Troops In Afghanistan”.
 This event focused attention on the needs of our troops – both those serving overseas, and those returning home.
 In particular, it helped to raise awareness about injured or wounded Canadian Forces receiving care or rehabilitation in the Metro-Vancouver area medical facilities; and the difficulty they and their families have in finding temporary housing during such times of need.

-A similar situation is faced by families of first responders; fire, law enforcement and ambulance personnel, who are injured in the line of duty.
+A similar situation is faced by families of emergency services personnel; fire, law enforcement and ambulance personnel, who are injured in the line of duty.

 Honour House Flag

 Honor House is proud to have its flag created by one of Canada’s leading flag designers Arthur Hughes.
 Officially known as a vexillologist, Arthur has created many flags.
 His most famous design made the final-four list for Canada’s new flag in 1965.

 Arthur followed four principles for creating the Honor House flag:

 1. I It must be recognizable from a distance.

 2. It must look the same on both sides.

 3. It must be easy to draw.